Doctrine of Caveat Emptor

 (1) Goods bought by description (Fitness for Buyer’s Purpose):

-• (ii) If the buyer relies on seller’s skill and judgment.
+- (ii) If the buyer relies on the seller’s skill and judgment.

-• (iii) If the goods are of a description in which the seller deals, the seller must supply goods which are fit for the buyer's purpose.
+- (iii) If the goods are of a description in which the seller deals, the seller must supply goods that are fit for the buyer's purpose.

 Illustration: